How to automate Zendesk tickets in 2026: A complete guide

 The best way to automate Zendesk tickets

-We've walked through three different ways to approach Zendesk automation, each with its own ups and downs:
+We've walked through three different ways to approach Zendesk automation, each with its own benefits:

 This video provides a great overview of how you can automate Zendesk processes like a pro.

-An integrated platform like eesel AI gives you the best of all worlds: a self-serve setup that gets you going in minutes, the power to connect all your knowledge sources, and a safe, controllable way to automate support with confidence.
-It's the simplest way to move beyond basic rules and build a support system that truly works for you.
+An integrated platform like eesel AI works alongside Zendesk to give you the best of all worlds: a quick setup, the power to connect your knowledge sources, and a controllable way to automate support.
+It's an excellent way to enhance your existing Zendesk workflow and build a support system that grows with you.

-Ready to see what a real AI agent can do for your Zendesk workflow?
+Ready to see how an AI agent can complement your Zendesk workflow?
 Take a look at the eesel AI integration for Zendesk and start automating your support today.

 Frequently asked questions